 Another area that is full of life is Barracks Row on 8th Street SE.
 Right by the Eastern Market Metro, Barracks Row includes restaurants, places to get a drink, shops, bike repair, residences, offices, all sorts of other services, and the Capitol Hill Fourth of July Parade.

-There is a Circulator bus that goes from Union Station by the Capitol to 8th Street, near the new Yards Park with many activities, and ends at the Nationals Park.
+There is a Circulator bus that goes from Union Station to 8th Street, another goes from 8th & Pennsylvania to L’Enfant Plaza with stops near the Yards Park with many activities, and the Nationals Park.
 You can eat, drink, and watch a ball game, all on Capitol Hill.
-Or you can watch a DC United soccer game at RFK Stadium.
+Or you can watch a DC United soccer game.

 Near Barracks Row is the Hill Center.
 The newly restored Civil War Naval Hospital is a center for community activities, educational programs, films, exercise, story time, cooking (in French), senior support, and personal functions.
 And it is beautiful!